pjfan/Feed.me/README.md

 -Making a nicer HTML e-mail format.<br>
 -Incorporating more news sources.<br>
 -Finding creative uses for the geo data.
 (Including a map of news stories embedded in the e-mail.
 Possibly using Leaflet.js or Google Maps.)
+-Automate how often the e-mails are sent using a Cron script.

 <b>Other Resources:</b>
 <br>